ixias-net/ixias/README.md

 # Getting Started

-Just add IxisS, a JDBC driver, and an slf4j implementation to your sbt build settings:
+Just add IxiaS, a JDBC driver, and a slf4j implementation to your sbt build settings:

 ``` scala
 resolvers ++= Seq(